cbonoz/chia21/README.md

 ## Motivation

-Platforms such as Opensea exist for NFT discovery on Ethereum-based platforms; this project can serve as an open-source base for Chia NFTs.
+Platforms such as Opensea exist for NFT discovery on ethereum-based platforms, however these projects often have large gas fees that can inhibit usage.
+This project can serve as an open source base for a IPFS-based Chia NFT marketplace.

 The end goal would be to host this project and accept user uploads with payable addresses and shareable links.